-Sustainability objective Scenario 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community /Econ - maximise employment potential & support local empls tect identity a 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities 11/Env - reduce contribution to climate change Commentary Meet housing need in full through site allocations 0 • + + 0 0 0 0 0 + 0 This scenario enables the Local Plan housing requirements for Cranleigh to be addressed in full.
+Sustainability objective Scenario 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support local empls 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities 11/Env - reduce contribution to climate change Commentary Meet housing need in full through site allocations 0 • + + 0 0 0 0 0 + 0 This scenario enables the Local Plan housing requirements for Cranleigh to be addressed in full.
 This is considered to represent a positive effect.
 The scenario has positive effects in terms of providing for housing needs, protecting the landscape and providing community infrastructure but this is not likely to be significant.
-Allocate sites that do not meet full housing needs , 1 - , 0 0 0 0 0 0 0 This scenario would mean that the Local Plan housing requirement for Cranleigh would not be addressed in full.
+Allocate sites that do not meet full housing needs - - - 0 0 0 0 0 0 0 This scenario would mean that the Local Plan housing requirement for Cranleigh would not be addressed in full.
 This is considered to represent a negative effect as it would be likely to result in speculative planning applications on sites outside the existing settlement boundary, which would likely to have impacts on the sensitive landscape and biodiversity.
 The negative effects could be significant and would be localised in Cranleigh.
 The scenario has no positive effects.
-Allocate sites well in excess (+10%) of full housing requirement 1 • ++ 0 0 + - 0 + This scenario enables the housing needs of Cranleigh to be addressed in full and also for Cranleigh to contribute additional housing equivalent to 10% of is Local Plan requirement, i.e. 170 dwellings.
+Allocate sites well in excess (+10%) of full housing requirement - ++ 0 0 + - 0 + - This scenario enables the housing needs of Cranleigh to be addressed in full and also for Cranleigh to contribute additional housing equivalent to 10% of its Local Plan requirement, i.e. 170 dwellings.
 In terms of addressing housing needs, this is considered to represent a significant positive effect.
-The scenario could have a negative effect on the preservation of natural beauty and landscape due to the likelihood that this would require significant amounts of greenfield land on the edge of Cranleigh village, outside the settlement boundary.
+The scenario could have a negative effect on the preservation of natural beauty

+Sustainability objective Scenario 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support local empls 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities 11/Env - reduce contribution to climate change Commentary and landscape due to the likelihood that this would require significant amounts of greenfield land on the edge of Cranleigh village, outside the settlement boundary.
 This could result in significant sprawl of the village.
-Depending on the scale of growth, this could have a significant negative effect on natural beauty biodiversity and landscape.
+Depending on the scale of growth, this could have a significant negative effect on natural beauty, biodiversity and landscape.
 This may be capable of limited mitigation through appropriate design, layout and landscaping but this would be insufficient to mitigate the effect in its entirety.
 The scenario is likely to have a positive effect in terms of the community infrastructure and public green spaces it can secure.
 However, it is unlikely that such growth would be sufficient to provide significant additional community infrastructure therefore the positive impact is not likely to be significant.